zanderson3j/dada-final-project/README.md

 ![](img/challenge2/play.png)

 I first checked what would happen if I changed the file extension to .txt.
 It spit out a ton of crazy looking characters, and was really long.
-I didn't feel like I was making much progress, so I tried a better method
+I didn't feel like I was making much progress, so I tried for a better method.

 In class, we did static analysis on a number of files using FileInsight.
 This had a nice GUI and helped if the contents were encrypted.
 During the Mobile Security week, we used the strings command to print out the readable characters from any file type.
 The linux man page for strings (https://linux.die.net/man/1/strings) says that it prints out all the printable characters in a file.
 This should get rid of a lot of the noise that I was seeing in the text file.
 Since I didn't have a hex editor already downloaded I decided to try the strings command first, so I ran 'strings RainingBlood.mp3' from the terminal.
 I didn't know exactly what I was looking for, but as I scrolled through the contents, one line stuck out from the rest and ended with two equals signs.